EZO Logo

 4. Tracking and monitoring

 A hardware asset management system provides IT teams with complete visibility into all company-owned assets.
 They can view custody, location, and discovery source in a snapshot on the listings page.
 The system also provides quick action buttons to sync assets with different agents, add and assign to different users, or check in and check out based on verification requests.
-With the help of the system, IT teams stay updated on assets and prevent unauthorized access to these assets.

 5. Vendor management

 Organizations have different vendors for different types of assets.
-When it comes to hardware assets, the vendors and contracts could be unique for servers, operating systems, user access, etc. A robust system helps IT teams consolidate and manage vendors on a single platform so as to stay compliant and strengthen vendor relationships.
+When it comes to hardware assets, the vendors and contracts could be unique for servers, operating systems, user access, etc. A robust system helps IT teams consolidate and manage vendors on a single platform to stay compliant and strengthen vendor relationships.

 The system allows IT teams to add vendor details to the system.
 Once added, they can easily map corresponding assets for the contract and mention its validity.
 They can enable alerts to notify them of timely renewals of these contracts.
 They can also view items requested from a specific vendor and view related purchase orders to keep track of incoming stock.